-Algorithms and Data Structures (Part 1)Article index:
+Algorithms and Data Structures (Part 1)Article contents:

 For the last 20 years, Google has been the main search engine used on the internet, accounting for over 90 percent of the market share internationally.
 (StatCounter.com, 2020.)
 But how does it work?
 A Google search works by a set of rules called an algorithm.

 An algorithm is a set of rules or instructions for completing a task.
 This applies to human beings as well as computers.
 The vast amount of data that is available on the internet poses a challenge to anyone who would want to search through it.
 Google has established a method to search through this data with excellent results.

 According to Google, there are actually several algorithms working together to achieve the results for an internet search.
 One of these is used to determine meaning: Google can substitute synonyms for words in its search such as “move” and “relocate” to find similar matches.
 Another algorithm is used to analyze relevance.
 The keywords typed in the search are matched to the page—the better the match, the higher the search results.
 The search algorithms for Google also incorporate a quality assessment of the website itself in terms of expertise, authoritativeness, and trustworthiness on a given topic (Google, n.d.).